 Julie represents businesses, shareholders, directors, and officers in a wide range of matters in both litigation and non-litigation contexts.
 She has represented majority and minority shareholders in shareholder and member disputes, buyouts, dissenters’ rights, corporate control disputes, squeeze-outs, intra-corporate conflicts, sale of control, corporate changes, amendment of shareholder rights, voting, sale of assets, value and fair value of stock or member interest and dissolution matters.
 She has provided counseling and assistance in drafting corporate and organizational documents, including but not limited to contracts, operating agreements, management agreements, bylaws, employment contracts, share transfer restrictions, notices of dissenters rights, bylaw amendments, notices to shareholders, demands for shareholder information, and notice of exercise of dissenters rights.

 Julie believes in providing service above self to her family, church, profession, community, and country.
-Julie is serving as a Commissioner on the State Ethics Commission.
-She has been very active in the South Carolina Bar, currently serving on its Board of Governors and Strategic Planning Committee.
-Julie is Secretary of South Carolina Women Lawyers Association and will serve as Treasurer in 2015.
-She is a member of the Lawyers Fund for Client Protection Committee, previously serving as chair.
+She has been very active in the South Carolina Bar, currently serving in the House of Delegates and previously serving on the Board of Governors, the Pro Bono Board, and numerous committees Julie is a former officer of the South Carolina Women Lawyers Association and currently serves on its Board of Directors and Finance Committee as well as chairing the Bylaws Committee.
+Julie is serving her second term as a member of the Lawyers Fund for Client Protection Committee, and she is currently Chair.
 Julie served for six years on the Supreme Court Commission on CLE and Specialization.
 In addition to her work in the South Carolina Bar and other professional associations, Julie is committed her community.
+Julie served as a Commissioner on the State Ethics Commission for a three year term.
 She has served in leadership positions for the Junior League, school boards and parent-teacher associations, her church, and the Florence Rotary Club, among others.

 - Represented a regional accounting firm and two of its members in an accounting malpractice action filed by three former clients’ bankruptcy trustee, several actions and a putative class action filed by the former clients’ investors, and an action filed by one of the former clients’ officers in federal court in South Carolina.
 Julie asserted claims on behalf of the accounting firm against the former clients and their officers and directors.
 The allegations included that the accounting firm failed to appropriately perform its audit in accordance with applicable professional standards and to disclose the true financial condition of the companies.
 The plaintiffs sought damages in excess of $200 million.